Environmental Management

 Reducing CO2 Emissions

-Scope 3 CO2 emissions are largely composed of CO2 from purchased raw materials and CO2 emitted during the use of products sold.
-Therefore, we will promote efforts such as the procurement of raw materials with lower environmental impact, use of microwaveable pouches, and making time-saving cooking suggestions while also stepping up communication and coordination with suppliers regarding CO2 emission reduction.
+With respect to Scope 3, because capital investment was limited, CO2 derived from capital goods decreased in fiscal 2023 compared to fiscal 2022.
+For Scope 3 overall, CO2 from purchased raw materials and CO2 emitted during use of sold products account for the majority.
+Therefore, we will continue efforts such as the procurement of raw materials with lower environmental impact, use of microwaveable pouches, and making time-saving cooking suggestions while also stepping up communication and coordination with raw materials suppliers regarding CO2 emission reduction.

 Promoting Reduction and Recycling of Waste Products

-The S&B Foods Group's total volume of waste product output*1 decreased by approximately 1.0% (69 tons) year on year in fiscal 2022, and our recycling rate*2 was 94.6%.
+The S&B Foods Group’s total volume of waste product output*1 decreased by approximately 10.5% (747 tons) year on year in fiscal 2023, and our recycling rate*2 was 95.9%.
+Of this amount, for food waste we made efforts to adjust production volume to meet demand, but demand fluctuated greatly due to weather conditions caused by heat waves and other factors, resulting in a slight increase compared to fiscal 2022.

 *1Total waste product output: Waste discharged or transported out of a business operator's grounds (excluding shipped items in line with the provision of products and services).